 In April 2015, a new section was added to New York State Education Law that effectively placed 144 New York schools into "receivership".
-School 2 is on this list.
+School 2 was on that original list.

 Receivership is an intervention plan with the intent of addressing potential barriers to school turnaround in order to help support and improve struggling schools.

-Identification of Schools Schools that have been in the most severe accountability status since the 2006-2007 are identified as "persistently struggling" schools under the new law.
-Schools that have been in priority school status since 2012-2013 are identified as "struggling" schools.
-School 2 has been identified as a "struggling" school.
+Identification of Schools

+Schools that had been in the most severe accountability status since the 2006-2007 were identified as "persistently struggling" schools under the new law.

+Schools that had been in priority school status since 2012-2013 were identified as "struggling" schools.

+School 2 was identified as a "struggling" school.

-Superintendent as Receiver For all "Struggling" and "Persistently Struggling" schools, the Superintendent has initially been named the Receiver.
-In a "Struggling" school, the Superintendent is given 2 years with "Receivership" powers to improve performance.
-In a "Persistently Struggling" school, the Superintendent is given 1 year to improve performance.
-School 2 has completed its second year in Receivership with the Superintendent as Receiver.
+Superintendent as Receiver

+For all "Struggling" and "Persistently Struggling" schools, the Superintendent was named the Receiver.

+In a "Struggling" school, the Superintendent was initially given 2 years with "Receivership" powers to improve performance.
+In a "Persistently Struggling" school, the Superintendent was given 1 year to improve performance.

-Receivership The Receiver has the power to:
+The Receiver has the power to: